-LE 703 Coaching, Mentoring and Group Facilitation (3 credit hours)
+LE 703 Coaching and Mentoring Strategies (3 credits) DE

-This course offers a careful study and demonstration of individual and group coaching, mentoring and facilitation processes that are useful for influencing individuals and groups toward strategic and improved direction, growth and development.
-Instruction, conversations, demonstrations, and role plays will be used to ensure that each student perceives the benefits, strategies, processes, and skills of coaching within and beyond leadership and organizational relationships and settings.
-The course will establish the sense that leadership at its best is a form of individual coaching and group facilitation.
-Some students may wish to develop their coaching competencies as a specialization with added courses and/or training.
+This course offers a careful study and demonstration of coaching and mentoring processes that are useful for influencing individuals and groups toward strategic and improved growth where there are deficiencies.
+Instruction, demonstrations and role play will be used to ensure that students perceive the benefits, strategies, processes, and skills of coaching in and beyond leadership and organizational relationships.
+The course will establish the sense that leadership at its best is a form of coaching.
+Some students will wish to build on this course potentially to enter the coaching field as a vocation.

-LE 742 Change, Power and Conflict Management (3 credit hours)
+LE 742 Change, Power and Conflict Management (3 credits) DE